PostHog/posthog.com/contents/blog/the-posthog-array-1-12-0.md

 ## PostHog news

 We launched [a new version of our website!](https://posthog.com) Lottie and Ben have done an amazing job getting this live.
-We decided to go with a 80's-Adidas-retro-SNES look, combined with hedgehogs... obviously.
+We decided to go with a 80's-Adidas-retro-SNES look, combined with hedgehogs… obviously.

 ### Open roles